 Note: In the episode, Zella Palmer is identified as the co-founder of Eat Nola.
 She’s also the Chair of Dillard University’s Ray Charles Program, which is where this scene was filmed.

 No Passport Required is produced for PBS by Eater and Vox Entertainment, part of Vox Media.
-Tune in or stream full episodes Tuesdays at 9/8c on PBS.
-(Check local listings.)
+Stream full episodes on Eater and PBS, or check local listings.
 Get more information on the show at pbs.org/nopassrequired.